Christian Cueva: Al-Fateh

+Alianza Lima (loan)

+On 13 March 2023, Cueva returned to Peruvian Liga 1 club Alianza Lima.

+Cienciano

+In September 2024 he signed for Cienciano.

 International career

 Cueva represented Peru at under-20 level in the 2011 South American Youth Championship.
 He made his full international debut on 1 June 2011, starting in a 0–0 draw against Japan, for the year's Kirin Cup.

 Cueva was included in Peru's squad for the 2015 Copa América, and scored the team's opening goal of the tournament in a 2–1 loss to Brazil.
 He was an undisputed starter during the tournament, helping his side finish in the third place and being named one of the best midfielders of the competition.

 Cueva was also named in Ricardo Gareca's squad for the Copa América Centenario, and scored the opening goal in an eventual 2–2 draw against Ecuador at University of Phoenix Stadium on 8 June 2016.
 However, in the quarter-finals against Colombia, the match went to a penalty shoot-out, and Cueva missed his spot kick as his side were eliminated 4–2 as a result of this.
 He was also a first-choice during the 2018 FIFA World Cup qualifiers, helping his side qualify to the final stage after a 36-year absence.
 On 4 June 2018, Cueva was named in Peru's provisional 23-man squad for the World Cup in Russia.

+On 30 May 2019, he was selected in the Peruvian squad for the 2019 Copa América.
+He featured in the tournament's final which resulted in a 3–1 defeat against the host nation Brazil.
+On 10 June 2021, he was called up for the 2021 Copa América, where his country managed to reach the semi-finals of the competition.

+On 15 June 2024, he was included in the 26-man squad for the 2024 Copa América.
+On 29 June, he earned his 100th international cap in a 2–0 defeat against Argentina in the last group stage match of the tournament.